 Even though both of them have a minimalistic, modern design in black color, when it comes to their weight and size, there are some differences.
-While Keurig K55 weighs 12 pounds and its dimensions are 13 x 13.3 x 9.8 inches, Keurig K50 is a bit lighter, weighing only 7.6 pounds, still being larger than its K55 relative (12.01 x 14.79 x 14.32 inches).
+While Keurig K55 weighs 12 pounds and its dimensions are 13 x 13.3 x 9.8 inches, Keurig K50 is a bit lighter, weighing only 7.6 pounds, and has the same dimensions as K55 relative (13 x 13.3 x 9.8 inches).

 Differences in brewing capacities and reservoir sizes

 Unfortunately, when compared to Keurig K50, K55 doesn’t bring anything new regarding the brewing capacity and reservoir sizes.
 Both of them belong to the group of single-serve coffee makers and they are both capable of brewing multiple K-Cup pod sizes, including 6, 8, and 10 oz cups, although the optimal size for the strongest brew is 6 oz for both appliances.

 They both have the water reservoir capacity of 48 oz and can provide you with more than 6 cups of coffee without refilling the reservoir.
 Both of them also have the option of removing the water reservoir completely, so that they can be refilled and cleaned easily and in no time.
 Both Keurig K50 and K55 have a removable drip tray at the base which is also a great feature when it comes to cleaning and changing the size of the container used – it is convenient both for standard and larger cups and travel mugs.